- Who We Are

 The Department of Education must provide confidential medical treatment and counseling if you sustain a workplace exposure to blood or body fluids.

 If you are exposed to blood or body fluids, wash the affected area with soap and water immediately.
-Flush your eyes and exposed mucous membranes with large amounts of water, and report the incident to the school’s Site Employee Safety Administrator (SESA), principal and/or chapter leader so that the SESA can coordinate the necessary medical arrangements.
+Flush your eyes and exposed mucous membranes with large amounts of water, and report the incident to the school’s Site Employee Safety Administrator (SESA), principal and/or chapter leader so that the SESA can coordinate the necessary medical arrangements and protect your rights.

 Remember that most exposures do not result in infection.
 But time is of the essence with these kinds of exposures.
 Be sure to seek medical attention immediately (in some cases you may need treatment within hours).
 Getting appropriate treatment quickly can greatly reduce the chances of infection.